-Figure 1.10 Stage at ANH station (Antioch), June 1 through June 5.
-2004
+Figure 1.10 Stage at ANH station (Antioch), June 1 through June 5, 2004 on June 4 was about a half a foot lower than predicted, probably due to the flood.

 A similar drop in stage was also observed at the Bacon Island (BAC) sensor about 3 miles west of Jones Tract (Figure 1.11).
 Tidal effects of the breach appear to have been stronger on the south Delta and San Joaquin River than on the central and western Delta.
 Figure 1.12 shows that the breach created a negative tidal wave that hit the stage sensor (RRI) at Rough and Ready Island about 15 or 20 miles east of the breach between 12:15 and 12:30 p.m. on June 3.
 The flood appears to have suddenly and dramatically lowered the stage of the San Joaquin River at Rough and Ready Island by more than a foot.